 For starters, side-sleepers are the least likely to be bothered by arm, shoulder, or neck pain during the night or upon waking up.
 These findings were published in an article8 in The Internet Journal of Allied Health Sciences and Practices, which theorized that lateral sleepers benefit from increased support to the spine and neck.

 The same article also used magnetic resonance imaging, or MRI, to observe gylmphatic pathways in rodents.
 By comparing lateral, prone (stomach), and supine (back) sleep, the researchers found that glymphatic transport was by far the most efficient in lateral sleepers.
-This means that by eliminating sleep disturbances through lateral sleep, we actually lessen our likelihood of developing dementia and Alzheimer’s.
+This means that by eliminating sleep disturbances through lateral sleep, we actually lessen our likelihood of developing forgetfulness and brain fog.

 You Really Can Sleep Your Way